GrassyAirplane/missing-web-tracker/README.md

 We were inspired to create Missing-Web-Tracker after realizing that data for missing people and pets is often incomplete and difficult to access.
 We wanted to create a tool that would provide comprehensive and geographical clues to aid in the search for missing individuals and pets.

 ## What it does
 Missing-Web-Tracker is a web application that offers a one-stop website for tracking missing people and pets.
 It provides users with comprehensive and geographical clues, allowing investigators to get a clearer understanding of the situation.
-It scrapes the web to collect the latest data.
-Users and officials can create accounts and post new information to keep the search up-to-date as well.
+Users and officials can create accounts and post new information to keep the search up-to-date.

 ## How to run locally
 1. Download or clone this repo to your local machine